 Rebecca Solnit once wrote “Writing is saying to no one and to everyone the things it is not possible to say to someone.”
 Did that instinct propel Kaur’s work into the world?

 Pain is incomparable.
 It is incomparable between people and also within people.
-The pain I felt when I was twenty-thee is not the pain I feel now because I am not who I was.
+The pain I felt when I was twenty-three is not the pain I feel now because I am not who I was.

 Pain is also transferable.
 It is communicative.
 And when embraced, it can be redemptive.